-Mom's Cheesy Bread Appetizers
+Cheesy Cocktail Rye Appetizers

 - 1 pound sharp cheddar cheese

-- 1/2 cup (1 stick) cold butter
+- ½ cup cold butter

 - 3 hard boiled eggs

-- 1 (4 ounce) can diced green chiles, drained
+- 4 ounce can diced green chiles, drained

-- 1/2 cup finely diced onion
+- ½ cup finely diced onion,

 - 1 jalapeno, seeded as desired and diced

-- 1 (10-3/4 ounce) can Campbell's Condensed Tomato Soup
+- 10.75 ounce can Campbell's Condensed Tomato Soup

 - salt and pepper to taste

-- Grate the cheese, butter, and hard boiled eggs into thick shreds either by hand or in a food processor.
+- Grate the cheese, butter, and hard boiled eggs into thick shreds in a food processor with the shredding disc or with a box grater.
 Transfer to a large mixing bowl.
-Add remaining ingredients and mix well.
+Add the remaining ingredients and mix well.